 In September of 2014 I paddled a kayak alone down 52 miles of the Green River through Utah’s Cayonlands National Park.
-With no rapids it is said to be America’s finest flatwater river trip.
-It is a typically safe journey of serenity, quiet, and beauty.
+It is said to be America’s finest flatwater river trip.
 And, it almost took my life.
 This story is a testament to the old adage that bad things can happen when we least expect it.

 Day One on the River

 Today, I joined the ranks of the Green River Rats and I pushed my sit-on-top kayak into the muddy river at Mineral Bottom, the last put-in upriver from Canyonlands National Park.
-From here the river twists quietly and smoothly for its final 52 miles to its confluence with the Colorado.
-This lowest stretch of the big Green River is said to be America’s greatest flatwater river trip.
+This lowest 52 mile stretch of the big Green River that I’m about to drift down is said to be America’s greatest flatwater river trip.

-The noon sun feels hard on my shoulders.
-It is near 100 degrees this early September day.
+It’s already near 100 degrees this early September day.
 But, the river water cools as I dangle my hands into the liquid mud.
-I’m gliding on a wide tan-colored flatwater.
-The water seems completely still and I must glance at the willows on the riverbank to detect that I’m actually drifting at all.
-I float at walking speed.
-Red and tan banded cliffs rise a few hundred feet on both sides in brilliant clarity and texture under a perfect dome of blue.
-There are no clouds.
-Leisurely paddle strokes here and there serve only to keep my kayak pointed downriver.
+I’m gliding on a wide tan-colored expanse of flat water that seems completely still.
+Only by glancing at the willows on the riverbanks do I detect any drift, which is walking speed at best.
+Red and tan banded cliffs rise a few hundred feet on both sides under a perfect dome of blue sky.

-As luck would have it, the obvious campsites around Bonita Bend are already occupied and I have to keep pushing forward, battling headwinds and side winds depending on the direction of the river.
-I continue down a long stretch where one cannot easily stop much less camp, with impenetrable willow on the left and impenetrable tamarisk on the right.
-Finally, with the sun below the west canyon rim and with tired shoulders, I spot a low sandbar island.
+Finally, with the sun behind the canyon rim and with tired shoulders, I spot a low sandbar island.
 The canyon seems to reward me for my hard work, for just as abruptly as it roared to life the wind stops.
-I pull the kayak completely up onto the sandbar, look around, and know that I have finally found my campsite for the night, 22 miles from my starting point and deep in the backcountry of Canyonlands National Park.
+I pull the kayak up onto the sandbar, look around, and know that I have finally found my campsite for the night, 22 miles from my starting point and deep in the backcountry of Canyonlands.

 The Sandbar and a Cat

-My little desert island turns out to be a great campsite.
-As I’m getting unloaded I keep hearing disturbances on the river surface.
-I remember that I packed a spool of fishing line and some hooks.
-Curious, I tie on a hook and a hunk of smelly salami, tie off about 30 feet of line to the boat and heave the salami out into the river.
+As I’m getting unloaded I hear disturbances in the river, like the rising crescendo of released underwater bubbles.
+Curious, I tie on a hook and a hunk of smelly salami to some fishing line I brought, secure about 30 feet of line to the boat and heave the salami out into the river.
 Thinking it unlikely that I’ll catch anything I quickly forget about it and get back to my camp chores.

 Minutes later I hear a slight ping and look up to see a taught line being pulled slowly this way and that.
-I jump over, grab the line and start pulling it in, hand over hand.
-Flopping onto my island is a 14-inch catfish, whiskers, spines and all.
-I briefly consider keeping it for dinner, but the slimy gray creature can’t compete with the dinner I have planned.
-I toss it back into its muddy domain.
-I soon dine on exquisite cheeseburgers cooked on a cast iron pan over my stove complemented by some fresh diced watermelon and a cold beer—yes you can take “stuff” on a river trip.
+I jump over, grab the line and pull it in, hand over hand.
+A 14-inch catfish flops onto the sandbar, whiskers and all.
+I briefly consider keeping it for dinner, but the slimy creature can’t compete with the dinner I have planned.
+I toss it back into its muddy domain and soon dine on exquisite cheeseburgers cooked on a cast iron pan over my stove complemented by fresh diced watermelon and a cold beer—yes you can take “stuff” on a river trip.

-I decide not to use the tent tonight opting instead for a starry ceiling.
-By the time I crawl into my bag, the moon is up, the stars are out, and the desert crickets are making sweet music.
-I clap my hands and hear two echoes, left then right, in the canyon.
-The river is quiet except for those catfish.
+I decide not to use the tent tonight opting for a starry ceiling.
+By the time I crawl into my bag, the moon is up, the stars are twinkling, and the desert crickets are making sweet music.
+I clap my hands and hear two echoes in the canyon.
+The river is quiet except for those catfish bubbles.

 Day Two on the River

-The morning is exquisite: perfect air, perfect scenery, perfect solitude.
+Morning in the West: perfect air, perfect scenery, and perfect solitude.
 A heron is feeding at the head of my island as I cook a breakfast of eggs and pancakes.
-The upper canyon rim is illuminated to a glowing red in a band of sunshine making its way slowly down the rock face to the river.
-Knowing how far downriver I made it yesterday I feel no pressure to move fast today.
+Upriver to the west a growing band of red sunshine is making its way slowly down a rock face.

-But, move I must, so I finally debark from my wonderful sandbar island and begin day two on the river.
+I finally debark from my wonderful sandbar and begin day two on the river.
 The canyon country tightens up a bit more to the river today.
-Rock walls become closer and taller and yet the river maintains its slow hypnotic pace.
+Rock walls become closer and taller and yet the river maintains its lazy pace.
 I paddle less this morning and drift more.

 By midday the calm is broken and that headwind kicks up again, earlier than yesterday.
 Before I know it I’m facing down two foot rollers.
-The flow of the river seems to be almost stopped by the wind and I’m forced to paddle fairly rigorously to keep moving.
-I come to a sandbar on river left and stop for some lunch and rest.
+The flow of the river seems to be almost stopped by the wind and I’m forced to paddle hard to keep moving.
+I come to a beach on river left and stop for some lunch and rest.

 The wind is relentless and kicks up plumes of sand into my cheese and salami.
 Desk-sized blocks of sand break from the bank and crash into the water like calving ice burgs.
 A party of five, two canoes and three kayaks, drift into view like ghosts.
 They battle the wind with stubborn nonchalance, content to kick back and simply bob in the waves when the wind is especially stiff.

-I decide to push back into the river to make a run for the next bend and hopefully calmer conditions.
-I’m not as patient as the party of five and I have a lighter craft, so I paddle hard and cut through the gusts.
-Finally, I round a 90-degree bend to the left.
+I decide to shove back into the river to make a run for the next bend and hopefully calmer conditions.
+Eventually I round a 90-degree bend to the left.
 The orientation of the canyon changes and the wind dwindles to a few blustery breezes.
-I stop again on a nice rock to rest in some afternoon shade provided by sandstone cliffs to river right.

 In mid-afternoon I’ve found my campsite.
-It’s a big beautiful beach on the outside of a long left bend in the river.
-The western canyon wall is close, draping a nice early shade over the beach to cut the hard sun.
-It’s a great spot, but large enough to accommodate quite a few people.
-I realize that river etiquette requires me to offer the use of this place to any later parties coming down the river.
+It’s a big beach on the outside of a long left bend in the river.
+The western canyon wall is close, draping a nice early shade over the beach to cut the sun.
+It’s a great spot, but large enough to accommodate many more people.
+I realize that river etiquette requires me to offer the use of this place to any later parties.
 As I wander up and down my beach like a contented Robinson Crusoe I hope I will not have to share it.

 The Beach and Padre

-My hopes of solitude are in doubt when a group of four men come around the bend.
-They are paddling a contraption of two canoes with a platform fastened between them.
-On the platform is an enormous pile of camping gear.
+A group of four men come around the bend.
+They are paddling a contraption of two canoes with a platform fastened between them stacked with an enormous pile of camping gear.
 Shirtless, burley, and gruff-voiced, these look to be the saltiest group of guys on the Green.
 I can see that they are scouting my beach with envy.

 Reluctantly I wave and call out to them with welcoming words.
 I’ve done my part, now the decision is theirs.
 They decide to stay.
 As they climb ashore, one-by-one, the last man off the boat catches my attention.
-He looks ancient as he waddles up to shake my hand.
-He’s tall, well over six feet, but somewhat hunched.
-Shirtless with a good sized sagging spare tire around the middle, he has leathery skin the red-brown color of the Wingate sandstone of the canyon.
+He’s a tall ancient man.
+Shirtless with a good sized sagging spare tire around the middle, his leathery skin is the red-brown color of the Wingate sandstone of the canyon.
 His hair is a close-cropped helmet of thick blond-gray like the Navaho Sandstone that caps the Wingate.
 He looks like the canyon itself.

 “Thank you for your hospitality,” he says, and then offers to share their liquor which is apparently of great abundance.
 I don’t quite know what to think of this odd bunch.
 At the moment I’m not thrilled that they are here.
 What was a quiet canyon is now filled with profanity-infused banter and I lament the loss of solitude.
 But, as I cook and eat my dinner, they start to seem less like prison escapees and a bit more like regular folks.
 I finish my dinner, grab my can of beer and saunter over.
 I’m welcomed into the crew with great enthusiasm.